Incentive-Aware Synthetic Control: Accurate Counterfactual Estimation via Incentivized Exploration: Incentivized exploration for synthetic control

 We are now ready to present our main result: a way to initialize~\Cref{alg:ie_noise} to ensure that the~\ref{ass:overlap} is satisfied with high probability. \begin{theorem}[Informal; detailed version in~\Cref{lem:bic-two-types}] Under~\Cref{ass:noise-knowledge}, if the number of initial units $N_0$ and the batch size $L$ are chosen to be sufficiently large, then~\Cref{alg:ie_noise} satisfies the BIC property (\Cref{def:BIC}).\looseness-1

-Moreover, if the number of batches $B$ is chosen to be sufficiently large, then the conditions of the~\ref{ass:overlap} will be satisfied simultaneously for all type $1$ units under control w.h.p. \end{theorem} \begin{proof}[Proof Sketch] See \Cref{appendix:two-types-bic-proof} for complete proof details.
+Moreover, if the number of batches $B$ is chosen to be sufficiently large, then the conditions of the~\ref{ass:overlap} will be satisfied simultaneously for all type $1$ units under control w.h.p. \end{theorem}

+\textit{Summary of~\Cref{ass:noise-knowledge}}:~\Cref{ass:noise-knowledge} posits that the principal and units know valid upper- and lower-bounds on various population-level statistics about the underlying unit population (\eg the fraction of units of each type, the prior mean for each type and intervention).
+As these are population-level statistics, in practice, the principal may be able to learn these bounds from samples of the data and broadcast them to the unit population.
+See~\Cref{sec:proof} for more details.

+\begin{proof}[Proof Sketch] See \Cref{appendix:two-types-bic-proof} for complete proof details.
 At a high level, the analysis follows by expressing the compliance condition for type $1$ units as different cases depending on the principal's recommendation.
 In particular, a type $1$ unit could receive recommendation $\widehat d_i = 0$ for two reasons: (1) Under event $\xi_{C,i}$ when control is indeed the better intervention according to the prior and the observed outcomes of previous units, or (2) when the unit is randomly selected as an explore unit.
 Using bounds on the probabilities of these two events occurring, we can derive a condition on the minimum phase length $L$ such that a unit's expected gain from exploiting (when the event $\xi_{C,i}$ happens) exceeds the expected (unit) loss from exploring.
 We then further simplify the condition on the phase length $L$ so that it is computable by the principal by leveraging existing finite sample guarantees for PCR using the samples collected in the first stage when no recommendations are given.\looseness-1 \end{proof} \Cref{thm:ie-noise} says that after running~\Cref{alg:ie_noise} with optimally-chosen parameters, the~\ref{ass:overlap} will be satisfied for all type $1$ units \textit{under both interventions} with high probability.
 Therefore after running~\Cref{alg:ie_noise} on sufficiently-many units, the principal can use off-the-shelf SCMs (e.g.~\cite{agarwal2020synthetic, agarwal2023adaptive}) to obtain counterfactual estimates with valid confidence intervals for all type $1$ units under control (w.h.p.).
 Note that all parameters required to run~\Cref{alg:ie_noise} are computable by the principal in polynomial time.
-See~\Cref{ex:instantiation} in the Appendix for a concrete instantiation of~\Cref{alg:ie_noise}.
+See~\Cref{ex:instantiation} for a concrete instantiation of~\Cref{alg:ie_noise}.\looseness-1